-How can we forget the Jallianwala Bagh genocide in which thousands of innocent Indians were killed?
-Hundreds of brave fighters sacrificed their blood and soul for the attainment of independence.
-It has been 73 years since India has gained Independence, and yet, the powerful words of our freedom fighters never fail to give us goosebumps.
-They tend to ignite a strange fire and love wihin us for our homeland, time and again.
+How can we forget the Jallianwala Bagh massacre in which thousands of innocent Indians were killed?
+Hundreds of fearless fighters sacrificed their blood and soul for the attainment of independence.
+It has been 74 years since India got Independence, and yet, the powerful words of our freedom fighters never fail to give us goosebumps.
+They repeatedly tend to ignite a strange fire and love within us for our motherland.

 Let’s take a trip down the memory lane and rejoice in the courageous words of our freedom fighters:

-“Inqlaab Zindabad”- Shaheed Bhagat Singh
+- “Inqalab Zindabad”- Shaheed Bhagat Singh

 This slogan was coined by Urdu poet and Indian freedom fighter Maulana Hasrat Mohanib but was popularised by one of the most influential Indian revolutionaries, Bhagat Singh.
 He was the one who sacrificed his life for the country at the young age of 23.
-The meaning of the slogan “Inqlaab Zindabad” is “Long live the revolution”.
+The meaning of the slogan “Inquilab Zindabad” is “Long live the revolution”.
 This slogan became one of the rallying cries of the independence struggle and motivated the youth of India to participate in the freedom struggle.
 It awakened in them the feeling of patriotism and a pro-independence sentiment.

 The literal meaning of this slogan is “Give me blood and I will give you freedom”.
 It was devised by Subhash Chandra Bose, affectionately known as Netaji, who was the founder of the Indian National Army.
 He urged the youth of India to participate in the freedom struggle through his own methods.
 He gave the slogan “Tum Mujhe Khoon Do, Mai Tumhe Azadi Dunga” to motivate the people to fight more actively for the freedom of the country.
 He was the one who inspired thousands of young minds to lay down their lives for the motherland.

-“Karo ya Maro” – Mahatma Gandhi
+- “Karo ya Maro” – Mahatma Gandhi

 - “Sare Jahan Se Achha Hindustan Hamara” – Muhammad Iqbal